-If you want to get something, then you just need to work at it until you reach your goal.
-But, it takes 10,000 hours of practice to master something, and that means real exercising to get better results.
+If you want something, you need to work at it until you reach your goal.
+But it takes 10,000 hours of practice to master something, and that means a lot of work to get the change you want.

 Twelve 30-Day Challenges